howset/libft_collection/README.md

 # Libft collection

 This is a collection of all libft including the get_next_line and ft_printf functions.
-Cleaned up and structured for convinience to be used in other projects if necessary.
+Cleaned up and structured for convenience to be used in other projects if necessary.

 The makefile has undergone a minor adjustment to accomodate all the .c files and their corresponding headers.